marina601/scooter-circle/README.md

 [View the deployed project here](https://scooter-circle.herokuapp.com/)

-I have created this site as part of my Milestone 3 project for Code Institute, focusing on Fulls Stack Frameworks using Python, Flask and Mongo DB.
+I have created this site as part of my Milestone 3 project for Code Institute, focusing on Fulls Stack Frameworks using Python, Flask and Mongo DB, whilst performing a complete CRUD operation.

 This app is for young adults between the age of 25-34, who are focused on environmentally friendly, easy to use and cost effective personal tranportation.